Advertisement

 Image by jamie grill atlas / Stocksy

 You're bound to run into a host of issues if you're struggling to sleep, from low energy to low mood and even digestive issues.
-And according to new research published in the journal Hypertension, women who struggle with sleep may also be at a greater risk for hypertension, or high blood pressure.
+And according to research published in the journal Hypertension, women who struggle with sleep may also be at a greater risk for hypertension, or high blood pressure.

 Studying the connection between sleep and blood pressure